vmware-serengeti/serengeti-pantry/README.md

 ## Main Changes in VMware Serengeti Cookbooks

 * Generate user defined hadooop configuration (in cluster/facet roles) in hadoop conf files
-* Add support for deploying a Hadoop cluster using various Hadoop Distributions (e.g. Apache Hadoop, GreenPlum HD, Cloudera CDH, Hortonworks, etc.).
+* Add support for deploying a Hadoop cluster using various Hadoop Distributions (e.g. Apache Hadoop, GreenPlum HD, Cloudera CDH3 and CDH4(MR1 only), Hortonworks, MapR etc.).
-* The cookbooks are targeted for deploying a Hadoop 0.20 or 1.0 cluster with support for HDFS, MapReduce, Pig and Hive.
+* The cookbooks are targeted for deploying a Hadoop 0.20 or 1.0 cluster with support for HDFS, MapReduce, HBase, Pig and Hive.
-* The cookbooks now only run well on a VM or server with RHEL 5.x and CentOS 5.x installed.
+* The cookbooks now only run well on a VM or server with CentOS 5.6+ installed.
+RHEL 5.6+ should also work but not tested.

+Note:
-Note: Hadoop 0.23 is not supported yet.
+* Hadoop 0.23 is not supported yet.
+* To deploy CDH4 and MapR cluster, you need to specify the yum server which contains CDH4/MapR packages.
+This is different from deploy Apache Hadoop, Hortonworks and GreenPlum HD cluster.

 ## Roles